ALP Dark Matter in a Primordial Black Hole Dominated Universe: Introduction

 \section{Introduction}

 Primordial black holes (PBHs), which could have been copiously produced in the early Universe due to large density fluctuations, are attracting intensive investigations, for recent reviews see e.g. Refs.~\cite{Carr:2020gox, Carr:2020xqk, Villanueva-Domingo:2021spv, Carr:2021bzv}.
 Those with masses larger than $\sim 10^{15}$~g have not fully evaporated at present and are potential cold dark matter (DM) candidates.
 On the contrary, light PBHs could have also been created, and have not a less interesting phenomenology.
 For example, in their evaporation process they can source particle DM or dark radiation (DR)~\cite{Hooper:2019gtx, Masina:2020xhk, Baldes:2020nuv, Gondolo:2020uqv, Bernal:2020kse, Bernal:2020ili, Bernal:2020bjf, Masina:2021zpu, Arbey:2021ysg, JyotiDas:2021shi, Cheek:2021odj, Cheek:2021cfe, Sandick:2021gew}, trigger baryogenesis~\cite{Barrow:1990he, Hamada:2016jnq, Hooper:2020otu, Perez-Gonzalez:2020vnz, Datta:2020bht}, and radiate all new degrees of freedom, such as right-handed neutrinos~\cite{Lunardini:2019zob}.
-Along the same research direction, in this work we focus on phenomenology of QCD axion and axion-like particles (ALPs) in a Universe dominated by PBHs lighter than $\sim 10^9$~g, which have fully evaporated before Big Bang nucleosynthesis (BBN).
+Along the same research direction, in this work we focus on phenomenology of QCD axion and axion-like particles (ALPs) in a Universe dominated by PBHs lighter than $\sim 10^9$~g\footnote{For production mechanism of such light PBHs, see e.g. Ref.~\cite{Auclair:2020csm}.}, which have fully evaporated before Big Bang nucleosynthesis (BBN).